FoxyStoat/pixel-art/README.md

 I will be using a mix of the ```box-shadow``` property and HTML ```<canvas>``` element, this will allow me to try different ways of creating.
 This challenge will also allow me to practice animation.

 The Rotten egg - inspiration taken from Dizzy video game, created by the Oliver Twins.
-I used to play Dizzy as a kid and thought I would try and pixel art him, but instead, I turned him rotten and angry.
+I used to play Dizzy as a kid and thought I would try and pixel art the egg, but instead, I turned him rotten and angry.
 The rotten egg is my third attempt of pixel art to CSS.
 Still need a lot of practice with shading, highlighting and hue shifting, but I love pixel art and enjoying the process.

+The yellow-gem is a different size to the others, 40px x 40px, I also had a go at creating a sprite-sheet, the animation was created with Aseprite and exported as a gif.

 Images are made 16px x 16px but the exported png are resized at 300% (48px) and 1000% (160px) for display purposes.